July 2 to July 15, 2018

 Undergraduate: MUSIC 422, 3 units Graduate/post-baccalaureate: MUSIC 622, 3 units

-Undergraduate and graduate piano majors worldwide are invited to apply.
-Advanced high seniors are also accepted.
+Pianists 16 years and older, including undergraduate and graduate piano majors worldwide are invited to apply.
 Applicants should be studying advanced-level repertoire ranging from Debussy's

 Arabesque to Ravel's